metrorailings/OwlBlog/content/posts/week-11-quick-insights.md

 The Ravens and their cadre of tight ends are unique in this league.
 Mark Andrews catching a touchdown pass against a cornerback demonstrates his value as a pass catcher.

+Lamar Jackson and his ability to break tackles is really something special.
+His patience with the ball also impresses me.

 ***

 ## Saints @ Buccaneers